 5.01: Introductory Provisions

 (1) Purpose.
 243 CMR 5.00 is the judgment of the Board of Registration in Medicine and its Committee on Acupuncture concerning the practice of acupuncture.
-Its purpose is to prescribe substantive standards governing the practice of acupuncture which will promote the public health, safety and welfare, and inform acupuncturists of the Board's and Committee's expectations and requirements.
-The Board and Committee presume that every acupuncturist in the Commonwealth has notice of 243 CMR 5.00 and will practice acupuncture in accordance with it.
+Its purpose is to prescribe substantive standards governing the practice of acupuncture which will promote the public health, safety and welfare, and inform acupuncturists of the Board of Registration in Medicine's and the Committee on Acupuncture's expectations and requirements.
+The Board and Committee require that every acupuncturist in the Commonwealth has notice of 243 CMR 5.00 and will practice acupuncture in accordance with it.

 (2) Definitions.
 For the purposes of 243 CMR 4.00 and 5.00, the terms below have the following meanings:

-AACRAO: the American Association of Collegiate Registrars and Admissions Officers.
+AACRAO means the American Association of Collegiate Registrars and Admissions Officers.

-ACAOM: the Accreditation Commission for Acupuncture and Oriental Medicine.
+ACAOM means the Accreditation Commission for Acupuncture and Oriental Medicine.

-Acupuncture Assistant: a person who is employed by a licensed acupuncturist and registered with the Committee pursuant to 243 CMR 5.09(5).
+Acupuncture Assistant means a person who is employed by a licensed acupuncturist and registered with the Committee pursuant to 243 CMR 5.09(5).

-Acupuncture Regulations: the regulations contained in 243 CMR 4.00 and 5.00.
+Acupuncture Regulations means the regulations contained in 243 CMR 4.00 and 5.00.

-Acupuncture School: any legally chartered school which grants diplomas, certificates or graduate degrees in acupuncture, or any department or program within a college or university that grants diplomas, certificates or graduate degrees in acupuncture.
+Acupuncture School means any legally chartered school which grants diplomas, certificates or graduate degrees in acupuncture, or any department or program within a college or university that grants diplomas, certificates or graduate degrees in acupuncture.

 Acupuncture Statutes: M.G.L. c.
 112, §§ 148 through 162.

-Acupuncture Student: a student enrolled in a legally chartered acupuncture school.
+Acupuncture Student means a student enrolled in a legally chartered acupuncture school.

-Acupuncturist: a person licensed under the provisions of M.G.L. c.
-112, §§ 149 through 162, to practice acupuncture.
+Acupuncturist means a person licensed under the provisions of M.G.L. c.
+112, §§ 148 through 162, to practice acupuncture.

-Acupuncture Intern: an acupuncture student engaged in practical training including needle insertion on human subjects in an acupuncture internship program approved by the committee.
+Acupuncture Intern means an acupuncture student engaged in practical training, including needle insertion on human subjects in an acupuncture internship program approved by the Committee.

+Acupuncture Reentry means a return to the clinical practice of acupuncture or Chinese herbal therapy following an extended period of clinical inactivity.

-CCAOM: the Council of Colleges of Acupuncture and Oriental Medicine.
+CCAOM means the Council of Colleges of Acupuncture and Oriental Medicine.

-CNT Course: the Clean Needle Technique Course administered by the CCAOM.
+CNT Course means the Clean Needle Technique Course administered by the CCAOM.

+Committee means the Committee on Acupuncture of the Board of Registration in Medicine, established in M.G.L. c.
+112, § 149.

-Continuing Acupuncture Education: a formal course or program relevant to the study or practice of acupuncture that directly contributes to the professional competence of the license.
+Continuing Acupuncture Education (CAE) means a formal course or program relevant to the study or practice of acupuncture.